Return to Tea 101 Main Page

 - Overheating the water reduces its oxygen content and causes the tea to taste flat.

-- Immediately pour the water into the pot, cover, and let stand.
+- Let the water settle down for 10-20 seconds, then pour into the pot, cover, and let stand.

-- If using green or white tea, allow the water to cool slightly before pouring onto the leaves (ideal temperature 158°-203°F).
+- If using green or white tea, allow the water to cool to the proper temperature before pouring onto the leaves.

 - How long to steep depends on how strong you like your tea and the type of tea you're using.